Detecting stack set drift using the AWS Management Console or AWS CLI - AWS CloudFormation

 Drift detection identifies unmanaged changes; that is, changes made to stacks outside of CloudFormation.
 Changes made through CloudFormation to a stack directly, rather than at the stack-set level, aren't considered drift.
 For example, suppose you have a stack that is associated with a stack instance of a stack set.
 If you use CloudFormation to update that stack to use a different template, that is not considered drift, even though that stack now has a different template than any other stacks belonging to the stack set.
 This is because the stack still matches its expected template and parameter configuration in CloudFormation.

-For detailed information on how CloudFormation performs drift detection on a stack, see Detecting unmanaged configuration changes to stacks and resources.
+For detailed information on how CloudFormation performs drift detection on a stack, see Detect unmanaged configuration changes to stacks and resources with drift detection.

 Because CloudFormation performs drift detection on each stack individually, it takes any overridden parameter values into account when determining whether a stack has drifted.
-For more information on overriding template parameters in stack instances, see Override parameters on stack instances.
+For more information on overriding template parameters in stack instances, see Override parameter values using the CloudFormation console or AWS CLI.

 If you perform drift detection directly on a stack that is associated with a stack instance, those drift results aren't available from the StackSets console page.